-CurrencyFair and UKForex.co.uk are well matched.
+People who are not sure whether they should choose CurrencyFair or UKForex often seek opinions from others.
 Unfortunately, deciding between these two prominent fund transfer companies requires a little effort on your part.
 One bonus is that both companies offer better exchange rates than most leading banks.

 Trustpilot, a website where you can find reviews of online businesses, gives you some indication of the UKForex vs. CurrencyFair comparison.
 While UKForex scores 9.2 out of 10, CurrencyFair averages a little higher, at 9.6.
 However, this does not necessarily indicate that CurrencyFair is better for you.

 When choosing one of these two specialist money transfer companies, you have to pay attention to the details.
-To keep the decision making process simple, we have broken down this comparison of CurrencyFair Vs UKForex into the following sections:
+To keep the decision making process simple, this CurrencyFair vs. UKForex comparison is broken down into the following sections:

 - Exchange Rates